IAmPythagoras/FFXIV-Combat-Simulator/README.md

 So far, we have been able to simulate 8 players at the same time (this limit is in theory infinite and we could add as much as we want).
 This simply shows that 8 man raids can now be simulated (only accounts for damage done).

-Here is an example of running the program with an 8 player team consisting of : DRK, WAR, BLM, RDM, MCH, SAM, WHM, SCH.
-All players are assumed to be BiS and we ask it to do the opener we could find on the balance and some more.

 The program will output a text of each player's damage and a graph showing the DPS over time.

 It is possible to simulate with as much player as we want.
 Here is an example with only a Blackmage with SpS BiS executing 4F4 Opener :